 Does the knife slide off the tomato?
-Use a sharpening stone with a 3000 to 5000 grain size (fine).
+Start with a fine sharpening stone ranging from 1000 to 3000 grit, followed by an extra-fine sharpening stone ranging from 3000 to 5000 grit.
 Can the knife cut the tomato without crushing it?
 If it does your knife is sharp enough for normal use in the kitchen.

-Looking for ultimate sharpness?
+Looking for ultimate sharpness or a mirrored edge?
 A sharpening stone with grain size 5000 or higher (ultra-fine) will no longer remove material from the edge.
-All you are doing is basically smoothing out the miniscule irregularities in the blade.
+All you are doing is basically smoothing out the minuscule irregularities in the blade.
 As such the knife will offer even less resistance as you use it.
-Do not repeat the paper test after this step.
+After this step try not to repeat the paper test too often, or not at all!
 This test could namely affect the sharpness of your knife.
-There are a couple of other fun tests you can carry out when you are polishing/sharpening your knife:

 - A famous test is shaving your arms or legs.
 Hold the blade in a sharp angle (almost flat) against your arm or leg and CAREFULLY try to shave off the hair.
 If the shaving feels rough you can continue sharpening on a sharpening stone with an even higher grain size.

 - Comparable to the ballpoint test is the nail test.
 You should also be very careful when carrying out this test!
 Hold your nail at an oblique angle and place the edge of the knife on your thumb.
 If the knife cuts into the nail and doesn't slide off it is relatively sharp.